vicasas/cra-template-awesome/README.md

 What is next?

-🔔 First things first, to launch our v1.0.0 we have set ourselves the goal of being an admissible `package` for [Custom Template] (https://create-react-app.dev/docs/custom-templates/) official [Create React App] (https://create-react-app.dev/), where developers can install the template using only the `npx create-react-app my-app --template awesome` command.
+🔔 First things first, to launch our v1.0.0 we have set ourselves the goal of being an admissible `package` for [Custom Template](https://create-react-app.dev/docs/custom-templates/) official [Create React App](https://create-react-app.dev/), where developers can install the template using only the `npx create-react-app my-app --template awesome` command.

-💥 Issue: Currently the CRA Custom Template does not work with the `devDependencies` of the` package.json` since this template has such dependencies we cannot take it to what we want.
+💥 Issue: Currently the CRA Custom Template does not work with the `devDependencies` of the`package.json` since this template has such dependencies we cannot take it to what we want.
 Can we find a solution?

 [...]